5 sources + DNS brute · Graceful degradation · Free

 What data sources does this aggregate?+

-5 upstream sources queried concurrently: crt.sh (Certificate Transparency logs), certspotter (CT log mirror), hackertarget (passive DNS), AlienVault OTX (passive DNS), and VirusTotal (passive DNS via v3 API).
-Plus an always-on DNS bruteforce against a ~686-word curated wordlist via public resolvers.
-All 6 sources run in parallel via asyncio.gather.
+5 upstream sources queried concurrently: crt.sh (Certificate Transparency logs), certspotter (CT log mirror), hackertarget (passive DNS), rapiddns (passive DNS), and VirusTotal (passive DNS via v3 API).
+Plus an always-on DNS bruteforce against a 773-word curated wordlist via 8 public resolvers, with automatic wildcard-DNS detection to filter false positives.
+All 6 sources run in parallel, and a background enrichment pass aggregates 25+ additional passive sources for comprehensive coverage, so the first lookup is fast and the next is even more complete.

 What if some upstream sources are down or rate-limited?+

 Graceful degradation.
-The DNS bruteforce always runs as a structural floor regardless of upstream availability, so you always get real subdomain data even when 4 of 5 CT/passive-DNS sources are timing out.
+The DNS bruteforce always runs as a structural floor regardless of upstream availability, so you always get real subdomain data even when several CT/passive-DNS sources are timing out.
 The response includes a sources_used array showing which sources contributed and which failed.

 Is this passive enumeration or active scanning?+

 Mostly passive.
 The 5 CT/passive-DNS sources query existing data (CT log archives, DNS scanner databases) without touching the target.
-The DNS bruteforce performs DNS lookups against public resolvers (1.1.1.1, 8.8.8.8, 9.9.9.9) which doesn't generate any network traffic to the target's own infrastructure.
+The DNS bruteforce performs DNS lookups against public resolvers (Cloudflare, Google, Quad9, OpenDNS) which doesn't generate any network traffic to the target's own infrastructure.

 How fresh are the results?+